walkercraig/walkercraig/_posts/2021/2021-06-29-chicago-journal-podcast-brief-introduction.md

 title: Chicago Journal Podcast.
 Brief Introduction.
 ---

 <p>On this episode, we give a brief introduction on the Chicago Journal and what we're trying to do with this podcast.
-We could talk about the topic for hours but we know you have much better podcasts in your queue with a lot more money behind them and with much more famous people than we are.<br>
+We could talk about the topic for hours but we know you have much better podcasts in your queue with a lot more money behind them and with much more famous people than we are.</p>
-Who knows?
+<p>Who knows?
 Maybe some day we'll turn these into epic 3 and 4 hours conversations with highly produced segments but, for now, we don't want to keep you too long.</p>

 ---